Annapolis Symphony Orchestra Musician

 Additionally, he has performed here and abroad, with music festivals in London, Reykjavik, Glasgow, Paris, Madrid, Barcelona, Quebec, and New York.

 Broc resides in Baltimore, MD with his wife and 2 children.
-And is an avid collector of Hard Rock Cafe pins, having visited over 80 different cafes around the world.
+He is an avid collector of Hard Rock Cafe pins, having visited over 80 different cafes around the world.